-Key Concepts (Note, the concepts applied in the Admission case above, also apply to the Withdrawal case):
+Key Concepts: (Note, the concepts applied in the Admission case above, also apply to the Withdrawal case):

 This is strictly a personal transaction between partners.
 The Partnership is NOT involved.

 Total partnership equity and cash DO NOT CHANGE.

 The amount of money given by a new partner coming in, or given to a withdrawing partner is not included in the journal entry (remember: the money doesn’t matter).